-- 1. To prepare and motivate Canadians for effective service as commissioned officers in the Canadian Armed Forces by: - a. providing a university education in both official languages in appropriate disciplines designed on a broad base to meet the unique needs of the Forces, - b. developing qualities of leadership, - c. developing a high standard of personal physical fitness, and - d. stimulating an awareness of the ethic of the military profession; - 2.
-To improve in appropriate fields the educational background of students who are commissioned officers in the Canadian Armed Forces by providing undergraduate and post-graduate courses in both official languages; and - 3.
+- 1. To prepare and motivate Canadians for effective service as commissioned officers in the Canadian Armed Forces by: - a. providing a university education in both official languages in appropriate disciplines designed on a broad base to meet the unique needs of the Forces, - b. developing qualities of leadership, - c. developing a high standard of personal physical fitness, - d. developing bilingual competencies, and - e. stimulating an awareness of the ethic of the military profession; - 2.
+To improve in appropriate fields the educational background of students who will be commissioned officers in the Canadian Armed Forces by providing undergraduate and graduate courses in both official languages; and - 3.
 To foster and encourage faculty participation in research in order to sustain academic excellence.
 Research with a defence focus is encouraged.